codepath/android_guides/Clean-Persistence-with-Sugar-ORM.md

 </manifest>
 ```

-There are four additional parameters you can set. `DATABASE` is the name of the database file that will be created by SugarORM. `VERSION` is the version of the database schema.
+There are four additional parameters you can set. `DATABASE` is the name of the database file that will be created by Sugar ORM. `VERSION` is the version of the database schema.
 This is used for schema migrations, which are described in more detail below. `QUERY_LOG` can be set to `"true"` or `"false"` and determines whether to log debug messages for the queries made to the underlying SQLite database.
-Finally, `DOMAIN_PACKAGE_NAME` narrows down the packages that SugarORM scans for Classes to persist.
+Finally, `DOMAIN_PACKAGE_NAME` narrows down the packages that Sugar ORM scans for Classes to persist.

 ## Integrate